kennethlarsen/rember-cli/README.md

 Supported features:

 `rember new project-name` will generate a new Ember application.
 The next `npm install` step will fail because this tool doesn't yet dynamically change the project name in `package.json`
-Command only works if you clone the project, not from Cargo yet.